Paaulii/ue-inventory-system-common-ui/README.md

 ### Plans for the future:
+- Integrate Enhanced Input with Common UI for opening inventory and picking up items.
 - Create Popup when hovering on item to inform Player that this item can be pick up.
 - Add ability to rotate character's display in Inventory
 - Create Pick-up notification widget.